PIC-IRIS/PH5/README.md

 ## Anaconda is not a requirement
 Anaconda is not an absolute requirement to get PH5 to work.
 As long as you can get the necessary python dependencies installed, PH5 will work.
 If you want to install Anaconda, follow the Windows, Macs, and Linux instructions below.

-### Windows
-The Anaconda installer should be able to be double-clicked and installed.
-Use all of the defaults for installation except make sure to check Make Anaconda the default Python.

 ### Macs
 After downloading the installer, double click the .pkg file and follow the instructions on the screen.
 Use all of the defaults for installation.